Twrch Trwyth: Etymology and Irish cognate

 As previously noted, the Welsh word twrch means "wild boar, hog, mole", so Twrch Trwyth means "the boar Trwyth".
 Its Irish cognate may be Triath, King of the Swine (Triath ri torcraide) or the Torc Triath mentioned in Lebor Gabála Érenn, also recorded as Old Irish Orc tréith "Triath's boar" in Sanas Cormaic; John Rhys was conducive to the idea that these Old Irish words or names had been borrowed by Welsh literature and recorded as Trwyth or Trwyd.

-However, Rachel Bromwich took a position contrary to Rhys, and was skeptical that there should be any reason to conclude there had to be any mutual borrowing between the Irish and the Welsh regarding the boar names.
+However, Rachel Bromwich took a position contrary to Rhys, and was sceptical that there should be any reason to conclude there had to be any mutual borrowing between the Irish and the Welsh regarding the boar names.

 Bromwich regards the form Trwyth as a later scribal corruption and asserts trwyd to be the "original form"; also, the misreading of -d with -t in Welsh Trwyd, together with vowel shifts by copyist led to the Latinised forms Troynt or Troit.
 Further evidence that Trwyd was the original correct form is found in the aforementioned reference in the Gwarchan Cynfelyn and later poetry.
 (Note: Bromwich's early examples is Gwarchan Cynfelyn : "Gweilging torch trychdrwyt / trychinfwrch trychethin" (italics hers) shows a "-t" ending.
 The next example is Cynddelw: "Keffitor ymdwr am drwyd hevelyt/ Twrch teryt y ar uwyd".
 The third is Gruffudd ap Maredudd: "milwr torch trin mal aerdwrch trwyt".
 Fourth is Iolo Goch, Syr Hywel y Fwyal: "A gŵr gwynllwyd, Twrch Trwyd trin,/ Nawswyllt yn rhoi farneiswin".)

 French analogues

-It has been suggested that Trwyth the boar has been remolded as a human character or reconfigured into another boar in French romances.
+It has been suggested that Trwyth the boar has been remoulded as a human character or reconfigured into another boar in French romances.

 The Knight of the Round Table named "Tor son of Ares" who appears in Chrétien de Troyes's romance Erec et Enide may have been reinvented out of "Twrch son of Tared" in Culhwch ac Olwen, an idea advanced by Idris Llewelyn Foster Some scholars venture that the authentic patronym in the original lore gave the father's name as closer to "Ares".

 Another suggestion is that Trwyth was recast as a different in the story of Caradoc (another Knight of the Round) in the so-called Livre de Caradoc of the First Peceval Continuation.
 Here, Cardoc is angered to discover he was in fact illegitimate, a product of cuckoldry, and punishes the wizard who was his biological father by forcing him to mate with a mare, a greyhound, and a sow, each producing an offspring that became Cardoc's brothers.
 Cardoc's sibling boar, named Tortain, was perhaps a rehash of the Welsh boar Trwyth, according to Gaston Paris.